Cletus Kasady

 Cletus Cortland Kasady is a supervillain appearing in American comic books published by Marvel Comics.
 Created by writer David Michelinie and artist Erik Larsen, the character first appeared in The Amazing Spider-Man #344 (March 1991) as the first and most infamous host of the Carnage symbiote, an offspring of Venom.

-Originally a deranged serial killer, Kasady bonded with the symbiote while sharing a cell with Venom's human host, Eddie Brock, and broke out of prison using the super-human abilities granted by it.
+A deranged serial killer, Kasady bonded with the Carnage symbiote while sharing a cell with Venom's human host, Eddie Brock, and broke out of prison using the super-human abilities granted by it.
 Since then, he went on to menace both Venom and Spider-Man, resulting in various unlikely alliances between the two to defeat him.
 Kasady and Carnage are a perfect match, as they both have sadistic personalities, and the symbiote only increases Kasady's already existent violent tendencies.
-After being separated from the redeemed Carnage symbiote in Absolute Carnage, Kasady nonetheless continued calling himself Carnage, bonding with Grendel, Mania and several other symbiotes to become Dark Carnage.
+After separating from the symbiote following the events of Absolute Carnage, Kasady nonetheless continued calling himself Carnage, bonding with the Extrembiote symbiote as his new primary symbiote avatar.

-Since his original introduction in comics, the character has been adapted into several other forms of media, such as television series and video games.
-Woody Harrelson portrays Cletus Kasady in the live-action Sony's Spider-Man Universe (SSU) films Venom (2018) and Venom: Let There Be Carnage (2021), bonding with Carnage in the latter film.
-In 2009, Kasady was ranked as IGN's 90th-greatest comic book villain of all time.
+Since his introduction in comics, the character has been adapted into several other forms of media, including television series and video games.
+Woody Harrelson portrayed Cletus Kasady in the live-action Sony's Spider-Man Universe (SSU) films Venom (2018) and Venom: Let There Be Carnage (2021), bonding with Carnage in the latter film.
+In 2009, Kasady was ranked as IGNs 90th Greatest Comic Book Villain of All Time.